Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 There is another simple explanatory article[^overreacted], but our post is more aimed at a simple tutorial with **real codes** and technical details.

-A language can be a true functional language like Desk-lang by implementing the following features:
+A language can be a purely functional language like Desk-lang by implementing the following features:
 - Every side effect is treated as an `effect`.
 - Every `effect` is tracked by the type system.